pminina01/readthedocs/Database-target.md

   * System.Data.SQLite -
   * Npgsql -
   * MySql.Data.MySqlClient
-  * sqlserver, mssql, microsoft or msde - SQL Server Data Provider
-  * oledb - OLEDB Data Provider
-  * odbc - ODBC Data Provider

   Note for .NET Core one should install the Nuget-package for the DbProvider (Ex.
 System.Data.SqlClient), and instead use the fully qualified name of the provider connection type (class implementing IDbConnection).
+See also [DbProvider Examples](#dbprovider-examples)

   If you get the following error in [[Internal-Logging]] then you might have to use the fully qualified name.
-See also [DbProvider Examples](#dbprovider-examples)

   ```Error during initialization of Database Target[Database_wrapped] Could not load type '<Name Of DbProvider>' from assembly 'NLog, Version=4.0.0.0, Culture=neutral, PublicKeyToken=5120e14c03d0593c'.```